infinitered/ignite/docs/Testing.md

 Some developers believe that every line of code should have a co-responding test.
 However, Infinite Red believes that some unit tests provide more values than others.
 Here are a few situations where we have found unit tests to be helpful in client projects:

-- _complicated regex_: writing a series of valid and invalid inputs can help track down sneaky bugs
+- **complicated regex's**: for many developers, regex's only as you are writing them.
+Test with a series of valid and invalid inputs can help ensure that they work as intended for future developers.
-- _nested if/else statements_: if you rely heavily on a function with a lot of if/else statements, it can be helpful to have tests to make sure that you can visit each condition.
+- **nested if/else statements**: if you rely heavily on a function with a lot of if/else statements, it can be helpful to have tests to make sure that you can visit each condition.
 Often times when we have more than a handful of conditionals, it can be impossible to visit all of them without realizing it.
-- _validation functions_: Often times we may write functions like `isJson()` to validate that a value is a specific shape.
+- **validation functions**: Often times we may write functions like `isJson()` to validate that a value is a specific shape.
 If critical parts of our code rely on the correctness of this function, it can be useful to add tests to make sure that it fails on invalid inputs and passes on valid inputs.

 ## Mocking